Rubina Chhetry: Domestic career

-In 2016, Chhetry was recruited as Melbourne Renegades' Associate Rookie for the WBBL02 tournament in Australia.
+In 2016, Chhetry was recruited as Melbourne Renegades' Associate Rookie for the WBBL 2 tournament in Australia.
 She considered her time with the Renegades to be "... the best learning experience one can ever get ..." and that practising with the team was "... was like a dream come true ..."

 Prior to the late 2010s, Chhetry did not play very much top level domestic cricket in Nepal, as the country did not have a well-planned domestic structure for the women's game.
 In 2018, she captained the Eastern Region team in that year's Prime Minister Cup Women's National Tournament, and was named woman-of-the-series and best bowler.

-In 2019, Chhetry was selected as the captain and marquee player of Bhairahawa Queens, which was to have been one of four teams competing in an NCL Women’s T20 Cricket League tournament later that year.
+In 2019, Chhetry was selected as the captain and marquee player of Bhairahawa Queens, which was to have been one of four teams competing in an NCL Women's T20 Cricket League tournament later that year.
 However, the tournament was postponed twice and did not go ahead.

-A replacement tournament, the Women’s Champions League, was organised for October 2019.
+A replacement tournament, the Women's Champions League, was organised for October 2019.
 Chhetri was appointed as captain and marquee player of Kat Queens Kathmandu, one of the five teams competing in the tournament.
 She led that team into the final, including by scoring 83 against Pokhara Paltan, 35* against Biratnagar Titans, 59* against Lalitpur Falcons, and finally, by taking four wickets for four, and then scoring 34*, in the eliminator against Biratnagar Titans.

 Although Kat Queens was then defeated in the final by Chitwan Rhinos, Chhetry was named player of the tournament for her 214 runs and five wickets.

 On 3 January 2021, Chhetry captained the Province No. 1 team to victory by six runs in the final of the 2020 Prime Minister Cup Women's National Tournament, which attracted the largest number of attendees ever at a women's cricket match in Nepal.
-She was also named Player of the Final; she scored 18 runs, shared in an opening partnership of 58, and took 2-14.
-In the final of the next PM Cup Women's tournament, held on 26 December 2021, she again captained Province No. 1; she also scored 34 runs, and took 3-10.
+She was also named Player of the Final; she scored 18 runs, shared in an opening partnership of 58, and took 2–14.
+In the final of the next PM Cup Women's tournament, held on 26 December 2021, she again captained Province No. 1; she also scored 34 runs, and took 3–10.
 Although that performance was not enough either to win her the player of the match award, or to prevent her team's opponent, Armed Police Force, from winning the final by 7 wickets, she did have the consolation of being named Player of the Series.